 Your HP printer keeps printing blank pages?
 This is a very annoying problem.
-Many Windows users are reporting it.
+Many HP users are reporting it.
 But the good news is you can fix it.
 This article gives you 5 solutions to try.

 Try these fixes: